Abdullah-Yilmazer/periodic-table/README.md

 - View the periodic table with detailed information about each element.
 - Click on an element to see its properties such as atomic number, symbol, atomic weight, etc.
 - Interactive design for easy navigation and exploration.

+## Other Versions

+This project was also written in React on a different branch.
+[You can access it here.](https://github.com/Abdullah-Yilmazer/periodic-table/tree/React)

 ## Required Software
 Requirements